-Gene Wilder and Gilda Radner: A love story
+Gilda Radner and Gene Wilder: A love story

 (CNN)Gene Wilder and Gilda Radner's first meeting was like a scene out of a romantic comedy, complete with a funny kicker.
 In fact, the same can be said of much of their Hollywood romance.

-Wilder was dressed in a tuxdeo.
+Wilder was dressed in a tuxedo.
 He had just finished shooting a scene on the set of "Hanky Panky," in which he was set to star with Radner.

 Their location for the evening was "where the the ocean liners docked on the East River," he wrote.
 Scenic no doubt.